mdn/content/files/en-us/web/progressive_web_apps/guides/caching/index.md

 This isn't an exhaustive list: it's just intended to illustrate the kinds of approaches a PWA can take.

-Also, a caching strategy balances offline operation, responsiveness, and freshness.
+A caching strategy balances offline operation, responsiveness, and freshness.
 Different resources have different requirements here: for example, the app's basic UI is likely to be relatively static, while it may be essential to have fresh data when displaying a product listing.
 This means that a PWA will typically adopt different strategies for different resources, and a single PWA might use all the strategies described here.

 ### Cache first